alexcega/Image-Tracking-Project/README.md

 **Specific challenges in This Project:**

 1.Ball Design Issue.
 The ball has a white stripe, making it appear as two separate objects.
-This confuses the algorithm, causing tracking failures.
+This confuses the algorithm and causes tracking failures.

 2. Discontinuous Video.
 The video is a compilation of different ball clips.
 The ball disappears out of frame multiple times.